 219.464.5152 – firstname.lastname@example.org

 Before coming to Valparaiso in 2004, Buggeln worked in the academic programs department of the H.F. du Pont Winterthur Museum in Delaware, and she continues to be active in the museum field by reviewing exhibitions and writing about how museums interpret religious artifacts and belief.
-She is currently co-editing a book, with Crispin Paine and S. Brent Plate, on the interpretation of religious objects in museums (Bloomsbury, 2016).
-Buggeln serves on the board of the local Porter County Museum and enjoys teaching classes in Christ College, such as “Museum History and Culture,” “The American Home,” and a freshman material culture writing workshop, that engage students with local museums, architecture, and artifact collections.
+She recently co-edited Religion in Museums: Global and Multidisciplinary Perspectives, with Crispin Paine and S. Brent Plate, a collection of essays about the interpretation of religious objects in museums (Bloomsbury, 2016).
+Buggeln serves on the board of the local Porter County Museum and enjoys teaching classes—such as “Museum History and Culture,” “The American Home,” and a freshman material culture writing workshop—that engage students with local museums, architecture, and artifact collections.
 She loves field trips!

 Buggeln also coordinates the sophomore-level honors course “Word and Image” and teaches additional American studies upper-level seminars such as “American Consumer Culture.”
 She serves as director of the Valparaiso American Studies academic major and advisor to the Christ College student arts group.

-Until June of 2017, Buggeln is president of the Vernacular Architecture Forum, a professional organization dedicated to the appreciation and study of ordinary buildings and landscapes.
+From June 2015 to June 2017, Buggeln served as president of the Vernacular Architecture Forum, a professional organization dedicated to the appreciation and study of ordinary buildings and landscapes.
 This group of scholars and professionals models the concerns of Christ College: interdisciplinary thought and collaboration, and the application of humanities research and education to help individuals and communities flourish.